Delhi builds 'Gauraiya Gram' to conserve state bird sparrow | Science-Environment

 The national capital is making an effort to bring the state bird back -- a ''Gauraiya Gram'' has been created in the Garhi Mandu city forest of east Delhi.

 Sparrow is also known as passer domesticus as it lives in close proximity to humans.
-It means a habitat unsuitable for these little birds is not conducive for humans either, Bombay Natural History Society's (BNHS) Delhi head Sohail Madan said.
+It means a habitat unsuitable for these little birds is not conducive for humans either, Assistant Director at the Bombay Natural History Society (BNHS) Sohail Madan said.

 ''The spunky bird thrives in places that have plenty of grains and insects.
 But the use of pesticides and insecticides has led to a scarcity of food for them.
 The toxic chemicals have driven them away,'' Madan said.